-Leading experts discuss the urgent need for a gender-responsive approach to COVID-19 and offer strategies for effectively mitigating the pandemic’s impact.
+Leading experts discussed the urgent need for a gender-responsive approach to COVID-19 and offered strategies for effectively mitigating the pandemic’s impact.

 A recap of this webinar and a highlight reel are featured in this Ms. Magazine article.

 The United Nations has launched a major humanitarian response plan to mitigate COVID-19’s impact on the world’s most vulnerable communities.
 Understanding the human dimension of the tragedy highlights the dire conditions and prospects of people living in places already affected by conflict and crisis.
 Moreover, it is important to recognize that women and girls are both uniquely impacted and critical to mitigation strategies during this humanitarian crisis.

 Rt Hon David Miliband, President and CEO, International Rescue Committee

 Ms. Anita Bhatia, Assistant Secretary General and Deputy Executive Director for Resource Management, Sustainability and Partnerships, UN Women